AndreaMariani-AM/PhD_notes/README.md

 - *0.11_Template_research_paper* : contains a template for notes to be used in *0.00_References/0.01_Inbox* or *0.02_Reference_meta*.
 - *0.12_Template_notes* : contains a template for general notes, ideally for MOCs on broader subjects or for *2.00_General_notes-Comp_Bio*.

-## 1.00_Papers_PDF (TODO track the folder but not the actual files)
+## 1.00_Papers_List
-In this directory and subdirectories i store the various PDF files to be embedded into notes
+In this directory and subdirectory i store the index (00_Index_papers) of the papers that have been read and taken notes on.
+Divided by topics the index is linked back to its original note.
+There's also a section *ADD REFERENCE* that can be used as an inbox for papers to read.

 - *1.01_Inbox* : contains the PDF files that are yet to be embedded into notes.
 They are the corresponding PDFs of notes in *0.00_References/0.01_Inbox*.
 Once the note is drafted, moved it to the related subfolder based on the context.
 - *1.0x_Field* : all of these subdierectories contain PDF files that are embedded into a note that's located in *0.00_References/0.02_Reference_meta*